PPT PPTX ODP POT PPSX

 How to Password Protect ODP via Java

-These are the steps to Protect ODP files.
+These are the steps to protect ODP files.

-3. Save result in ODP format
+3. Save the protected presentation in ODP format.

 Other Supported Protect Formats

-Using Java, You can also protect the following formats:
+Using Java, you can also protect the following formats: